-However, drugs should be administered as a single entantiomers as the mirror images may have other effecty including:
+However, drugs should be administered as a single enantiomer, since the mirror images may have other effects including:

-These occur when there is no free rotation about a bond, e.g. double bonds.
+These occur when there is no free rotation around a bond (e.g. double bonds).
 The functional groups end up in different places.

 The Role of Water